-Another week, another #HumanitarianHighlight where we showcase all of the amazing efforts put forth by our #CUfamily 🌳🌻 Helping others grow is what the #CUdifference is all about, and Oak Tree is grateful to be a part of this community!
-If you know a credit union that has gone above and beyond in making a #CUdifference, use our hashtag #HumanitarianHighlight to let us know about it, so we can give them a shout-out!
-Credit unions are about helping others grow!
+Another week, another #HumanitarianHighlight where we showcase all of the fantastic efforts put forth by our #CUfamily 🌳🌻 Helping others grow is what the #CUdifference is all about.
+Oak Tree is grateful to be a part of this community!
+If you know a credit union that has gone above and beyond in making a #CUdifference, use our hashtag #HumanitarianHighlight to let us know about it, so we can give them a shout-out! credit unions are about helping others grow!

 Wanting to help local organizations during these times, all three of 1st Community Credit Union's branches came together and were able to successfully donate a total of $9,000 to organizations in their local community including the Tomah, West Salem, and Sparta regions.